1toldyou/svelte-qrcode-image/README.md

 - [x] Expose options to control the `<img>` tag
 - [x] Reactivity on text change
 - [x] Website for demo
+- [x] Display the QR-Code as canvas
-- [ ] Display the QR-Code as background image or canvas
+- [ ] Display the QR-Code as background image
 - [ ] Option to use different "backend" to generate the image
+- [ ] Automatic Testing

 ### Not Planned